 If parents are interested in Sportstuif, the parents will come and see how Sportstuif works.
 If the parents bring the children, the children have the opportunity to play along.
-In addition, children are allowed to come and test two more times without a parent.
-Before, during and after this trial day, we keep in touch with parents about progress.
-During the test run, extra attention is given to the child so that he/she immediately feels at ease.
 During the group moment everyone is introduced to "the new child" and he/she tells, if he/she wants to, who he/she is, what he/she does, hobbies, etc. Furthermore, we will introduce "the new child" the first time (about one month) give some extra attention and extra guidance until he/she is integrated in the group.